crushlovely/Amaro/README.md

 * [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) is configured for logging.
 A custom formatter is used by default to include the class and method name in log messages.
 * The [Crashlytics framework](http://crashlytics.com) is included, and tied into CocoaLumberjack so that high-importance log messages are sent to Crashlytics.
 * [Specta](https://github.com/specta/specta), [Expecta](https://github.com/specta/expecta), and [OCMokito](https://github.com/jonreid/OCMockito) are included to allow for the creation of [Rspec](http://rspec.info)-like tests.
 Xcode integration for testing is fully configured; add your tests to the Specs target and hit Cmd+U.
+* The test target automatically generates code coverage data that can be viewed with [Cover Story](https://code.google.com/p/coverstory/) or [gcov](http://gcc.gnu.org/onlinedocs/gcc/Gcov-Intro.html).

 ### Visuals

 * [Pixate Freestyle](https://github.com/Pixate/pixate-freestyle-ios), for easy, centralized app styling via CSS.
+    * SCSS files included in the project are automatically compiled at build-time, and only the resulting CSS is included in your app.
+This functionality requires that [Sass](http://sass-lang.com/install) be installed and available in your path (or in your default RVM configuration's path).

 ### Utility Belt
 * [AFNetworking](https://github.com/AFNetworking/AFNetworking)